srobo/runbook/docs/competition/teams/README.md

 This is the documentation for the competition team coordinator role.

-There are 5 subordinate roles at the event, each of which is described in the following documents:
+There are various subordinate roles at the event, each of which is described in the following documents:

 * [Crimper](./role-descriptions/crimper.md)